gnugat/gnugat.github.io/_sculpin/source/_posts/2014-08-27-master-sf2-part-4-doctrine.md

 layout: post
 title: Master Symfony2 - part 4: Doctrine
 tags:
-    - Symfony
+    - symfony
-    - Master Symfony2 series
+    - master symfony2 series
 ---

 This is the fourth article of the series on mastering the